opengauss-mirror/docs/content/en/docs/ExtensionReference/dolphin-arithmetic-functions-and-operators.md

 1. The DIV, MOD, XOR, and ^ operators are added.
 2. The truncate, rand, crc32, conv, float8\_bool, oct, and float4_bool functions are added.
+3. Implement the atan function to support the usage of atan(y, x).

 -   DIV